jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

         WAIT_00_FROM_11 = 3'b101, // State indicating 11 has been detected, waiting for 00.
         WAIT_00_FROM_10 = 3'b110; // State indicating 10 has been detected, waiting for 00.

-    // Registers for holding the current and next state of the state machine. reg [2:0] current_state, next_state;
+    // Registers are used to hold the current and next state of the state machine. reg [2:0] current_state, next_state;

     // Sequential logic block for state transition.